Get insider access

 The OM SYSTEM OM-1 Mark II builds on the foundation created by the flagship OM SYSTEM OM-1 to become one of the most full-featured Micro Four Thirds cameras on the market, with a dizzying array of computational photography modes.
 While it doesn't revolutionize the formula, it offers some upgrades, from small touches like rubberized dials to notable improvements in the camera's autofocus system, buffer depth, IBIS, and computational features like Live ND.
 It probably isn't worth buying if you already own an OM-1, but there are enough meaningful improvements to make the Mark II an attractive prospect for Micro Four Thirds shooters, especially those of the birding or wildlife photography persuasion.
 That said, it's a bit behind the times for video, with a price tag that may be hard to justify for some.

-For more options, check out our recommendations for the best cameras for wildlife photography, the best travel cameras, or the best cameras we've tested overall.
+For more options, check out our recommendations for the best cameras for wildlife photography or the best cameras for bird photography specifically, the best travel cameras, or the best cameras we've tested overall.

 OM SYSTEM OM-1